About Thomas and Nicole

 About The Farm

 Wild Song Farm is situated on a historic property known as Father’s Farewell.
 In 1738 it became part of the 500 acre Taylor’s Lot owned by Johann Jacob Weller.
 50 acres were later passed to his stepson, John Henry Firor who we believe built our beautiful stone home from 1765 to 1780.
 The property earned its name Father’s Farewell when son John Leonard Firor inherited it from his father who moved west.
 The farm stayed in the Firor family until about 1872.
-The next 80 years or so are somewhat of a mystery to us, although we know they involved a dairy farm, sawmill, woodshop, horses, and a goldfish growing operation.
+The next 80 years or so saw different owners and land uses, including a dairy farm, sawmill, woodshop, horses, and a goldfish growing operation.
 Previous to our purchase, the farm operated as a small beef cattle operation.

 The farm sits right on the edge of the Thurmont City limit.
 We can even walk to the library and to town from our house along the trolley trail.
 We enjoy this rare and special intersection of rural and urban life.
 Just on the other side of Thurmont sits the easternmost beginnings of the Appalachian Mountains, a big blue backdrop above the green valley.